Cardiff Oncology, Inc. (NASDAQ:CRDF): Why Investors Shouldn’t Ditch CRDF stock in 2020

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-Among Mutual Funds, the top two as of Jun 29, 2020 were Vanguard Total Stock Market Index Fund and Vanguard Extended Market Index Fund.
-With 216695 shares estimated at $1.09 Million under it, the former controlled 0.61% of total outstanding shares.
-On the other hand, Vanguard Extended Market Index Fund held about 0.22% of the shares, roughly 77.58 Thousand shares worth around $388.7 Thousand.
+Among Mutual Funds, the top two as of Sep 29, 2020 were Fidelity Select Portfolios – Biotechnology and Vanguard Total Stock Market Index Fund.
+With 424400 shares estimated at $6.02 Million under it, the former controlled 1.2% of total outstanding shares.
+On the other hand, Vanguard Total Stock Market Index Fund held about 0.61% of the shares, roughly 216.7 Thousand shares worth around $1.09 Million.

 My #1 Stock Trade This Year (HINT: It’s a COVID-19 Play)